Concealing objects in a book: Hollow book safes

+Book safes (also known as dummy books or faux books) are designed to imitate a real book by appearance to deceive people, some books may be whole with empty pages, others may be hollow or in other cases, there may be a whole panel carved with spines which are then painted to look like books, titles of some books may also be fictitious.

 Prices can vary based on the cost of materials, additional features, and resources used to create the functionality and aesthetics of the hollow book.
 The main functional purpose aims for the containment of valuables, memorable items, or contraband within the cloak of an ordinary book.
 Thus maintaining privacy and security from unwanted intrusions and/or theft.

 The scale of gadgetry used to create the seal of a hollow book's closing properties have ranged from simple to complex.
 Simple elastic bands, interlocking rope, and other common book closing techniques are used.
 Other times, hidden magnets do the task as well as the unusual use of complex locking mechanisms that require a lock and key combinations have also been used to keep a book closed.

 Material choices used in the creation of the hollow book's body are usually actual books.
 However, other plastic, metal, cardboard, or paper materials have also been used to either simulate a real book, or to be used as extra features.

 Many book safes are handmade.
 Structures made from real books are sealed and pressed before hollowing the inside pages with a sharp cutting utility.
 Sealing the back and allowing the front cover to act as a door that can be opened and shut.
 While other hollow books are made from cardboard cigar boxes, simulating a book on the outside.

+There are many reasons to have dummy books on display such as; to allude visitors of the vast wealth of information in their possession and to inflate the owner's appearance of wealth, to conceal something, for shop displays or for decorative purposes.

 Choice of book

 In fictional uses of book safes, the title or subject of the book can be symbolic or related to the nature of the object, e.g., hidden money in a copy of The Wealth of Nations.
 There are a number of cases from films and television series where an item is hidden in the Bible.

+In early 19th century at Gwrych Castle, North Wales, Lloyd Hesketh Bamford-Hesketh was known for his vast collection of books at his library, however, at the later part of that same century, the public became aware that parts of his library was a fabrication, dummy books were built and then locked behind glass doors to stop people from trying to access them, from this a proverb was born, "Like Hesky's library, all outside".